 (3) Horizontal steering systems shall only be installed when low or maximum reduced effort steering and a back-up steering system are also installed.

-(J) Steering modification.
-Steering modifications lower the amount of driver effort required to operate the steering system and modify the hydraulic control mechanism of the OEM power steering systems provided as original equipment.
-This paragraph is limited to modifications to the OEM mechanical steering systems between the end of the steering column shaft and the pitman arm that has an unchanged steering gearbox ratio and to additional equipment installed to provide back-up emergency operation.
+(K) Steering modification.
+Steering modifications lower the amount of driver effort required to operate the steering system and modify the control mechanism of the OEM power steering systems provided as original equipment.
+This paragraph is limited to modifications to the OEM mechanical steering systems that has an unchanged steering gearbox ratio and to additional equipment installed to provide back-up emergency operation.

 (1) Steering modifications shall be provided as either low or maximum reduced effort steering systems.
 The amount of reduction in effort in low or maximum reduced effort steering system shall be determined by the driving rehabilitation specialist, based on the consumer's needs in order to achieve safe and effective driving.
 The retail dealer's bid shall specify the manufacturer and the system that will provide that amount of reduction.